-After extensive negotiations among the initial signatories and Energy Advocates, an expanded Voluntary Agreement was launched in 2013.
-The Natural Resources Defense Council (NRDC), the American Council for an Energy-Efficient Economy (ACEEE), the Appliance Standards Awareness Project (ASAP), the Consumer Technology Association (CTA), and NCTA - The Internet & Television Association announced this expansion in December 2013.
-The revised Voluntary Agreement included additional energy-efficiency commitments, coverage of whole-home multi-service gateway devices, expanded provisions for transparency and accountability, and participation by Energy Advocates in the Steering Committee for the Voluntary Agreement.
+An expanded Voluntary Agreement was launched in 2013 with the entry of the Natural Resources Defense Council (NRDC) and the American Council for an Energy-Efficient Economy (ACEEE) as "Energy Advocates" that monitor and participate in all aspects of the program.
+The revised Voluntary Agreement included additional energy-efficiency commitments, coverage of whole-home multi-service gateway devices, and expanded provisions for transparency and accountability.

 The parties have twice unanimously extended the Voluntary Agreement, with the latest amendment extending its commitments through 2025.
-The most recent amendment defines more rigorous Tier 4 energy levels that will take effect in 2023.
-The reductions in the new allowance levels are particularly significant for Internet Protocol (IP) Non-DVR set-top boxes, which represent more than 70% of purchases in 2021.
-The Tier 4 base allowance for IP set-top boxes is reduced by 62.5%, from 40 kWh/year to 15 kWh/year, and a number of allowances for additional functionalities was also reduced, as listed in Table 12.
+The most recent amendment defines more rigorous Tier 4 energy levels that went into effect at the beginning of 2023.
+The reductions in the new allowance levels are particularly significant for Internet Protocol (IP) Non-DVR set-top boxes, which represent approximately 67% of purchases in 2022.
+The Tier 4 base allowance for IP set-top boxes is reduced by 62.5%, from 40 kWh/year to 15 kWh/year, and several allowances for additional functionalities were also reduced, as listed in Table 12.

-This report covers the second year (2021) in which the Tier 3 levels were in effect.
+This report covers the third and final year (2022) in which the Tier 3 levels were in effect.